Vonixxx/Vontoo/README.md

                   <list> overlays for nixpkgs.
 ```

+Users are configured in `Users/default.nix`, each also imports their respective user folders further down the directory tree.
 These options are provided as such, and not in their respective user folders, simply because I deemed it more convenient.
 These are basic settings each user needs to have setup for a functional system.
 The configuration within the respective
 user directories consists of bookmarks (for FireFox) and highly specific configuration when deemed necessary by the given user.